Gustav Bogislav von Münchow

-Gustav Bogislav von Münchow (10 September 1686 in Kosemühl, Pomerania–20 June 1766 in Berlin) was a Prussian general.
+Gustav Bogislav von Münchow (10 September 1686 – 20 June 1766) was a Prussian general.
 In the early years of the reign of Frederick the Great, Münchow was not only a soldier and a diplomatic confidant, but he also earned a reputation for the improvement of Prussian military medical care.
 He was honored with the Black Eagle Order and his name is listed on the Equestrian statue of Frederick the Great.

 Family

-Gustav von Münchow was the son of Bernhard Christian von Münchow and Clara Erdmuthe Wobeser.
+Gustav von Münchow was born on 10 September 1686 in Kosemühl, Pomerania.
+He was the son of Bernhard Christian von Münchow and Clara Erdmuthe Wobeser.
 The father was a master of Kosemühl, a royal Brandenburg cornet at a young age, and when Crown Prince Frederick was imprisoned between 1732–1733, he was chamber president in Küstrin.
 A long-term friendship existed between Bernhard and both Frederick I and his son and successor, Frederick William.

 Military career

 In 1701, Gustav von Münchow entered as a junior cadet in the Hessian-Kassel regiment of prince Frederick, who was the son-in-law of his father's friend and benefactor, Frederick William I. The following year, the prince appointed Münchow as his Valet de chambre.

 In 1703, Münchow changed to the Prussian infantry regiment of the Prince of Hesse.
 With his promotion to the second lieutenant in 1707, he entered the regiment Markgraf Albrecht.
 During the Spanish War of Succession, he fought in the Prussian contingent on the imperial side in the battles of Malplaquet and Ramillies.
 Appointed staff captain in 1710, he participated in the Great Northern War at the Siege Stralsund.
 In September 1715 he became a captain with field command, and became a major in October 1717.
 In 1724, he commanded the Regiment Kalckstein.
 In May 1735 King Frederick William I promoted Münchow to colonel.